dentarg/auth0-blog/_posts/2017-12-23-creating-symfony-blog-part-2.markdown

 > Quick tip, to start and stop your application you can use `php bin/console server:start` and `php bin/console server:stop`.

-### Adding navigation
+### Adding Navigation

-We need a way to find our way through the blog.
+We need to enable users to find their way through the blog.
 So time to add some navigation.
 Create a new file in `app/Resources/views/nav_bar.html.twig` and paste the following in:

 {% highlight html %}
 {% raw %}